mustafaali10/mustafaali10/README.md

  👨‍💻 I’m a Computer Science Engineering Student Graduating this year.

- 💻 I am Looking for an Internship preferrably Remote.
+ 💻 I am Looking for a Full Time Role preferrably Remote.

  📫 Reach me on twitter - mustafastwt